aspect-build/rules_ts/README.md

 -   _Need help?_ This ruleset has support provided by https://aspect.build/services.
 -   See our other Bazel rules, especially those built for rules_js, linked from <https://github.com/aspect-build>

-Known issues:

--   Type-checking can not be performed in parallel, see [--isolatedDeclarations](https://github.com/aspect-build/rules_ts/issues/374)

 ## Installation

 Follow instructions from the release you wish to use: